T-symmetry: Example: Magnetic Field and Onsager reciprocal relations

 Let us consider the example of a system of charged particles subject to a constant external magnetic field: in this case the canonical time reversal operation that reverses the velocities and the time $t$ and keeps the coordinates untouched is no more a symmetry for the system.
 Under this consideration, it seems that only Onsager–Casimir reciprocal relations could hold; these equalities relate two different systems, one subject to $\vec B$ and another to $-\vec B$, and so their utility is limited.
-However, there was proved that it is possible to find other time reversal operations which preserve the dynamics and so Onsager reciprocal relations; in conclusion, one cannot state that the presence of a magnetic field always breaks T-symmetry.
+However, it was proved that it is possible to find other time reversal operations which preserve the dynamics and so Onsager reciprocal relations; in conclusion, one cannot state that the presence of a magnetic field always breaks T-symmetry.

 Microscopic phenomena: time reversal invariance

 Most systems are asymmetric under time reversal, but there may be phenomena with symmetry.
 In classical mechanics, a velocity v reverses under the operation of T, but an acceleration does not.
 Therefore, one models dissipative phenomena through terms that are odd in v.
 However, delicate experiments in which known sources of dissipation are removed reveal that the laws of mechanics are time reversal invariant.
 Dissipation itself is originated in the second law of thermodynamics.

 The motion of a charged body in a magnetic field, B involves the velocity through the Lorentz force term v×B, and might seem at first to be asymmetric under T. A closer look assures us that B also changes sign under time reversal.
 This happens because a magnetic field is produced by an electric current, J, which reverses sign under T. Thus, the motion of classical charged particles in electromagnetic fields is also time reversal invariant.
 (Despite this, it is still useful to consider the time-reversal non-invariance in a local sense when the external field is held fixed, as when the magneto-optic effect is analyzed.
 This allows one to analyze the conditions under which optical phenomena that locally break time-reversal, such as Faraday isolators and directional dichroism, can occur.)

-In physics one separates the laws of motion, called kinematics, from the laws of force, called dynamics.
+Physics separates the laws of motion, called kinematics, from the laws of force, called dynamics.
 Following the classical kinematics of Newton's laws of motion, the kinematics of quantum mechanics is built in such a way that it presupposes nothing about the time reversal symmetry of the dynamics.
 In other words, if the dynamics are invariant, then the kinematics will allow it to remain invariant; if the dynamics is not, then the kinematics will also show this.
 The structure of the quantum laws of motion are richer, and we examine these next.